Key West: A Fisherman’s Dream

 Before you load up your gear and head out, make sure you’re fully prepared.
 You don’t want to spoil your trip by discovering that you’ve forgotten something!

 - Planning: If you’ve never been fishing in the Keys before, consider getting the most out of your trip by hiring a fishing charter.
-There are several available in the area that include a guided experience with an experienced captain.
+There are several available in the area.
+Experienced captains will be sure to get you to out to your prime location quickly.
 Alternately, you can rent a boat and head out on your own, wherever the current takes you.

 - Packing: You can rent fishing gear on the island, but if you’re planning to bring your own, make sure you can pack it easily.
 On small charter flights like ours, you’ll need to be able to fold down and pack all of your gear to fit within our luggage guidelines.